 According to the National Association of Realtors, single-family existing home sales are down 7.3 percent across the country.
 The national MSP rose 7.4 percent to $198,200 last month.
 Regionally, sales in the Northeast dipped 4.8 percent.
 The regional MSP increased 3.2 percent to $244,700.

 Angelia Levesque, President of the Maine Association of Realtors, said the spring weather has ushered in “an increase in sales for many markets throughout the state.
 New homes are listed daily, and this is one of the best times of the year to sell a home.”

 Levesque, a Realtor with Better Homes and Gardens Real Estate/The Masiello Group in Bangor, mentioned that sellers should take note of the Maine Open House Weekend, coming up May 3rd – 4th.
 “It’s a great time to spruce up your home, paint the front door, rake the yard and plant a few flowers—buyers are out looking, and you’ll want your home to shine.”
 Visit www.MaineListings.com to view open house listings and more.

 Below are two charts showing statistics for Maine and its 16 counties.
-The first chart lists statistics for the month of October only, statewide.
-The second chart compares the number of existing, single-family homes sold (units) and volume (MSP) during the months of August, September and October of 2012 and 2013.
+The first chart lists statistics for the month of March only, statewide.
+The second chart compares the number of existing, single-family homes sold (units) and volume (MSP) during the “rolling quarter” months of January through March of 2013 and 2014.